obetame/ColorConvert/README.md

 1. Do not support css3 color:`transparent` and `currentColor`.
 2. When `RGBA` is converted to other color value(like `RGB`,`HEX`,`HSL` etc...) it will lose the alpha value.
+3. Some values are lost when some precision values are converted to CMYK and HSV, this is the result of the algorithm, so be careful in the process of using it.